With Treatment

 West Virginia has a number of treatment options when it comes to dual diagnosis.
 Below is a list of 20 dual diagnosis treatment centers located throughout West Virginia that may help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.

-United Summit Center Lewis County Office is a dual-diagnosis treatment center in Weston, WV that offers treatment for mental health and substance use disorders that include obsessive compulsive disorder as well as schizoid personality disorder.
+United Summit Center Lewis County Office is a dual diagnosis treatment center in Weston, WV that provides treatment services for mental health and substance abuse disorders that include panic disorder as well as schizoid personality disorder.

 Address: 37 Elizabeth Drive, Weston, WV 26452 in Lewis County